 AIR studio space is located in the Annex at the Bush Barn Art Center.
 Completely renovated in 2016, the studio is geared primarily toward printmaking but can accommodate artists working in a variety of media.
 Separated from the studio by two, large sliding doors (which can be left open to encourage public interaction while working), is a large gallery which is made available for the AIR to display their process and/or finished work, or host workshops, lectures, etc.

-Please feel free to contact Kathleen Dinges Rice, Community Arts Education Director, at anytime with questions.
-She can be reached at 503-581-2228 x312 or kathleen@SalemArt.org.
+Please feel free to contact Kathleen Dinges Rice, Artists Resources and Outreach Director, at anytime with questions.
+She can be reached at 503-581-2228 x312 or Kathleen@SalemArt.org.